‘Malas’ – what are they and how are they used?

 Mathematicians have also noted that the number 108 has an elegant divisibility and geometry, producing endless patterns.
 It also is the hyper-factorial of 3, 3 being the strongest number, 3 sided shapes the strongest shape.

 Each culture and tradition has its own approach on how to sue a Mala.
-In the Yogic tradition the Mala is held in the right hand, but if the meditator is left handed, it may be easier and less distracting to use the left hand.
+In the Yogic tradition the Mala is held in the right hand, but if the meditater is left handed, it may be easier and less distracting to use the left hand.

 Generally, the Mala is held between the tip of the thumb and tip of the middle or ring finger, and the thumb or middle finger used to turn the beads.
 Classically, and according to the ancient scriptures, the index finger or ‘threatening finger’ is not used to turn or touch the Mala.

 The practice of rotating the Mala begins with the bead to the right of the Sumeru.
-One bead is fed back towards the meditator – towards the palm of the hand, with each mantra repetition.
-The Sumeru bead brings the meditator’s awareness to the completion of a round of the Marla.
+One bead is fed back towards the meditater – towards the palm of the hand, with each mantra repetition.
+The Sumeru bead brings the meditater’s awareness to the completion of a round of the Marla.
 Because the Sumeru bead is never passed over, the Mala is turned around and practice proceeds again in the reverse direction.

 The Mala can be held in front of the chest at the heart space, though this may be tiring and create tension in the shoulders.
 A special sling called a ‘Gomukhi’ can be used to support the right arm and also keeps the beads hidden from view.
 Alternatively, the right hand can rest on the knee or thing to provide support.